jbroadway/template-bench/README.md

 </table></p>

-In the compilation step, which runs whenever a template file has changed, Elefant uses negligible memory compared to Twig's 2.9 MB, and generates the cached template in a fraction of the time.
+In the compilation step, which runs whenever a template file has changed, Elefant uses negligible memory compared to Twig's 2.9 MB and Smarty's 4.7 MB, and generates the cached template in a fraction of the time.

 ## Rendering from cached template